ehossam/P2P-Image-Sharing/README.md

 It uses steganography techniques for specifying the number of views that each user can give to the other.<br/><br/>
 All processes are done using multithreading to boost the performance.<br/><br/>
 The application makes use of the fast performance of UDP packets, and adds fault tolerance and reliability enhancements to make reliable connections.<br/><br/>
-**For more Information on the implementation specifications, please refer to the Documentation document includeded inside the repo.**
+**For more Information on the implementation specifications, please refer to the Documentation file included inside the repo.**